 - Whether attendance is for a full academic year or less than a full year

-- Is awarded with the highest priority given to students with the lowest Expected Family Contributions (EFCs) and those who receive Federal Pell Grants
+- Is awarded with the highest priority given to students with the lowest expected family contributions as determined by the FAFSA and those who receive Federal Pell Grants

 - Does not have to be repaid

 - Can range between $100 and $4,000 per year, depending on when a student applies, the level of need, and the funding level provided by the federal government to Saint Mary's.

 This grant is for students intending to teach full time, for at least four years, in high-need subject areas and at low income schools.
 Please note that if a student does not complete all four years of qualified teaching service the grant reverts to an unsubsidized loan with interest accruing from the date of original disbursement!

 - While financial need is not a criterion for this grant, students do need to complete the FAFSA

 - Must be admitted to the Education Program (have successfully completed EDUC 201) at Saint Mary's College

 - Must have a cumulative grade point average of at least 3.25